Water Damaged Drywall Cleanup

-Flood damage is very difficult to deal with.
-Besides the physical damage a flood can do to a home, dealing with loss can cause tremendous emotional strain.
+Flood damage is a very difficult thing to cope with.
+Besides the physical damage a flood can do to a home, dealing with the loss can cause tremendous emotional strain.
 Though the information here cannot make the pain of dealing with such a situation go away, having a plan firm in mind may help you maintain control of a stressful situation and little by little work toward restoring normality in your life?
 The following suggestions can help you plan the cleanup process.

 Prevent mold growth

 The first priority in flood damage cleanup is to prevent the growth of black mold.
 Black mold (Stachybotrys chartarum) in a home is difficult and very expensive to eliminate.
 As devastating as it is to deal with repairing flood damaged homes, if addressed quickly enough, you may be able to avoid mold problems.
 How do you ensure the walls and everything behind them is completely dry?

 Dry it out within 48 hours

 A key to getting control of flood damage is to dry everything thoroughly within 24 hours.
 It takes mold spores between 24 to 72 hours to begin reproducing in a favorable environment.
 Mold spores are everywhere around us in the air.
 In small levels they pose no threat to humans.
 However when breathed in in large numbers they can cause serious health concerns.

 Mold spores need basically three things to begin reproducing 1) contact with water, 2) a surface upon which to breed, and 3) warmth.
 It is thought that mold does not grow on the gypsum in drywall, however drywall paper provides a good surface and food source to allow mold to quickly multiply to numbers that are dangerous to humans.
 Mold can also grow on cardboard or wood so it is important to dry out everything completely.